 4. If you are an author, the country of your affiliated institution defines your status to be eligible for normal or reduced fees.
 If you are a student or a professional, the country of your organization/company sets your status.

-→ Cancellations will only be accepted under special circumstances and due to unforeseen events (such as earthquakes, volcanoes or similar.
+→ Cancellations will only be accepted under special circumstances and due to unforeseen extreme events.

 1. FULL REGISTRATION